The Hong Kong police have said they will not rule out using wooden bullets to disperse protesters.

 “The police will constantly review the effectiveness of our ammunition,” he said.

 The Civil Rights Observer group have accused the police of misusing or abusing the use of crowd control weapons including tear gas, rubber bullets and bean bag rounds.
-A reporter was previously blinded by a projectile after being shot in the face.
+A reporter was previously blinded by a projectile in one eye after being shot in the face.

 “The police commissioner seeking to do more damage with non-live ammunition and non-lethal weapons is a violation to the spirit of the United Nations’s ‘Basic Principles on the Use of Force and Firearms by Law Enforcement Officials’ to avoid deaths and injuries caused by force,” the group said.